Can You Drive to Hawaii? Everything You Need to Know (2026 Guide)

 The Road to Hana is a winding state highway that follows the northern coast of Maui by the rainforest, beaches, waterfalls, and gorgeous cliffside views.

-On Oahu, the Kamehameha Highway takes you through Diamond Head State Monument, punchbowl crater, and beautiful beaches.
+On Oahu, the Kamehameha Highway takes you through Diamond Head State Monument, Punchbowl Crater, and beautiful beaches.

-Check out the Mauna Loa Road scenic drive on Highway 11 west from Volcano Village on Big Island.
+Check out the Mauna Loa Road scenic drive on Highway 11 west from Volcano Village on the Big Island.
 This drive will take you past a koa forest and get panoramic views from the top.

 Is Hawaii worth visiting?